Celluloid Heroes

-"Celluloid Heroes" is a song performed by the Kinks and written by their lead vocalist and principal songwriter, Ray Davies.
-It debuted on their 1972 album Everybody's in Show-Biz.
+"Celluloid Heroes" is a song performed by the English rock band the Kinks and written by their lead vocalist and principal songwriter, Ray Davies.
+It debuted on their eleventh studio album Everybody's in Show-Biz (1972).

 The song names several famous actors of 20th century film, and also mentions Los Angeles's Hollywood Boulevard, alluding to its Hollywood Walk of Fame.
 The actors mentioned are Greta Garbo, Rudolph Valentino, Bela Lugosi, Bette Davis, Marilyn Monroe, George Sanders, and Mickey Rooney, although the verse mentioning the latter three is omitted in some recorded versions of the song (e.g. on One for the Road).

 Background

 An ode to classic Hollywood icons, "Celluloid Heroes" analyses the juxtaposition between success and failure in the context of American show business.
 Ray Davies, who wrote the song, had spent time in Hollywood and found amusement in "the ironic fact that the stars were on the street and you could walk all over them."
 He explained the song's meaning:

 It's one of those songs that's a very personal song.
 But it means something to everybody who's been on that strip of, you know, Hollywood.
 And I wrote it because the duality.
 You know, once success walks hand in hand with failure, and it's a comment on the world I work in - show business, whatever you call it, entertainment, rock music - it does.
 I mean, you're as good as your last record.
 You're lucky if people remember the hits.

 The song has since been singled out by Dave Davies as a standout track by the band: "One of my favorite songs ever, by anybody.
 I remember when we were just starting out down the road with tidying up the lyrics.
 That really filled me with a lot of emotion because it is quite an incredible idea anyway, all those [movie] stars, names and handprints being on those stars.
 There are all these great stars immortalized on pavement, in concrete."
 Kinks keyboardist John Gosling was similarly effusive, recalling, "When Ray put down the vocals to that, I stood in awe of the man!"